 • Low spending threshold: Requirements to earn sign-up bonuses can vary; look for one that’s well within your budget.

 • Points transfer: Some travel credit cards let you transfer points to airlines or hotels, which can lead to better redemption rates in some cases.

 How Your Credit Score Affects Your Chance of Approval

 Your credit score is one of the biggest factors in determining whether you’re approved for a credit card.
 If you have poor or no credit, you probably won’t get approved for a card that requires very good to excellent credit, regardless of other factors, given what a credit card is and how the approval process works.

 Luxury credit cards, for example, may require a credit score of 670 or higher.
 If your score is higher, you might be approved for one of these cards (though approval is not guaranteed).
 If your credit score is below 670, however, your approval odds will probably be quite low.

 While credit score is a big factor, it may not be the only one a card issuer considers.
 Issuers might also look at things such as your employment status and income.
 This is one of the reasons that a good credit score doesn’t guarantee approval.

 Still, a better credit score can help you secure the credit card you want.
-As such, you might consider taking steps to improve your credit score before applying for a credit card, such as by making on-time payments or lowering your credit utilization ratio.
+As such, you might consider taking steps to build your credit score before applying for a credit card, such as by making on-time payments or lowering your credit utilization ratio.

 Recommended: When Are Credit Card Payments Duere